dyoung522/arktools/README.md

 These commands will create customized level lists for your Game.ini.
 Please see `arktool levels help` for additional information.

     --level       : the Maximum level for your server (required) --exp         : The total experience to obtain max level (optional) --growth      : a customized logarithmic "growth rate" (very optional -- if you don't know what this means, you probably don't need it)
+    --engrams [N] : Creates customized engram point lines as well, using N as the total number of engrams to award (optional, default is 5000)

 ## Future Plans